 The gain may draw more investors as Moody’s Investors Service lowered its rating outlooks for Germany to negative last month, further reducing the number of AAA rated sovereigns that aren’t at risk of downgrades.
 At 5.5 percent, Singapore boasts the world’s biggest budget surplus relative to economic output, adding to demand for its bonds and currency as Europe’s fiscal woes roil global markets.

-“Singapore government bond yields offer an attractive position,” said Christian Carrillo, a director and senior rates strategist for Asia Pacific fixed-income securities at BlackRock Inc. (BLK), the world’s largest money manager that oversees $3.56 trillion.
+“Singapore government bond yields offer an attractive position,” said Christian Carrillo, a director and senior rates strategist for Asia Pacific fixed-income securities at BlackRock Inc. (BLK:US), the world’s largest money manager that oversees $3.56 trillion.
 “On top of that, you get currency appreciation as well.”

 After Germany was given negative outlooks, only seven countries are left with top credit ratings and stable views at the three major credit companies: Moody’s, Standard & Poor’s and Fitch Ratings.
 Australia, Canada, Denmark, Norway, Sweden and Switzerland join Singapore on that list, according to data compiled by Bloomberg.
 S&P stripped the U.S. of its top rating a year ago.

 Singapore had S$141.3 billion ($113 billion) of outstanding securities as of July, according to central bank figures.
 Canada has the biggest outstanding debt among the seven nations with $883 billion, followed by Australia’s $252 billion, according to data compiled by Bloomberg.
 The U.S. debt is more than 90 times bigger than Singapore’s, the data show.

 The city state’s benchmark 10-year note yield slid to a record low of 1.32 percent on July 25, according to Monetary Authority of Singapore data going back to 1998.
 The rate has fallen 22 basis points this year and stood at 1.43 percent yesterday.